 - Get involved in the lives of young adults you care about and encourage open communication with them

-- If you have personal experience with substance abuse or watched a loved one struggle with addiction, share your story as a warning to others
+- If you have personal experience with substance use or watched a loved one struggle with addiction, share your story as a warning to others

 - Get involved with community efforts surrounding substance use prevention or organize your own